LxrdShadow/LxrdShadow/README.md

 Outside of coding, I’m usually:
 > Debugging things that worked yesterday, fighting Zsh config dragons, or procrastinating by researching how to be more productive.

-Some say I’m passionate.
-I just call it *functional chaos*.

 - 🔧 **Currently working on:** automation bots, silly projects, & school survival
 - 📚 **Currently learning:** DSA, how interpreters work, and why things break